krvikash35/learning/t-kafka1-basic/README.md

 ## Problem Statement
-create a application that take employee info from command line, publish it it to some topic, consume it from topic and save it file.
+create an application that have producer and consumer.
+Producer should take input from command line and write to preconfigured topic.
+When consumer is started, it should print topic messages to terminal.

-input: stdin, ask name and email output file: employee.txt
-topic: employee-log
-format: json

 ## clients